(Illustration: “Forthwith upright he rears from off the pool”,

-Although it was a phenomenal technical achievement in terms of setting the bar for game development in Turkey by the early 1990s, it was a commercial failure.
-Thanks to problematic distribution channel and no media support, only a few hundred copies were sold.
+Though it was a phenomenal technical achievement in terms of setting the bar for game development in Turkey by the early 1990s, thanks to problematic distribution channel and no media support, it was a commercial failure.
+Only a few hundred copies were sold!
 And, as far as I know, none of them have survived.
 It is a game that is no longer known to exist in any private collections or public archives.
-Long lost and forgotten, until now!
+Long lost and forgotten… Until now!

 Rebirth of an Amiga game